Owner Jackie Sharma marries two cultures to bring locals a well-spiced stuffed pastry.

 Although downtown’s Bombolé Eatery serves empanadas, it’s not the pan dulce or Mexican-bakery style of empanada you might be used to.

 Open the doors for a blast of curry aromas wafting from the kitchen.
-Step inside to see a casual-chic space with Indian influences, including dark wooden tables with henna tattoo art.
+Step inside to see a small, casual-chic space with Indian influences, including dark wooden tables with henna tattoo art.

 Modern and inviting with rustic cuisine